danielthalhuber/c0d3-curriculum-20200312-review/lessons/js01-html-and-functions/README.md

 1. Write a function called `wait20` that waits 20 seconds and then calls `console.log("one")` ([solution](async-ex01-wait20.js))
 2. Write a function called `oneAndTwo` that waits 20 seconds and then calls `console.log("one")`, then waits another 10 seconds and then calls `console.log("two")` ([solution](async-ex02-one-and-two.js))
+3. Write a function named `letterPerSecond` that takes in a string, and calls `console.log` for every letter in the string, 1 second after each call (aka 1 letter per second) ([solution](async-ex03-letter-per-second.js))